Howard Griffith

-Howard Griffith (born November 17, 1968) is a former American football fullback who spent 11 seasons in the NFL (1991–2001).
-While at the University of Illinois, Griffith set the NCAA record for touchdowns in a game with eight.
-It occurred on September 22, 1990, against Southern Illinois University in a 56–21 Illinois win.
+Howard Griffith (born November 17, 1968) is an American former professional football player who was a fullback for 11 seasons in the National Football League (NFL) from 1991 to 2001.

+Early life

 Raised in Chicago, Griffith attended now defunct Mendel Catholic Prep High School of the Chicago Catholic League until his sophomore year.
 For his junior year, he transferred to Julian High School, where he was an All-City performer.

-Biography
+College career

+While playing college football for the Illinois Fighting Illini, Griffith set the NCAA single-game record for touchdowns with eight.
+It occurred on September 22, 1990, against Southern Illinois University in a 56–21 Illinois win.

+Professional career

-Griffith was drafted in the ninth round of the 1991 NFL Draft by the Indianapolis Colts, but never played a regular-season game for the Colts.
+Griffith was selected in the ninth round of the 1991 NFL draft by the Indianapolis Colts, but never played a regular-season game for the Colts.
 Griffith made his NFL debut with the Los Angeles Rams in 1993.
-He played two seasons with the Rams, and then played two seasons with the Carolina Panthers after being selected in the 1995 NFL Expansion Draft.
+He played two seasons with the Rams, and then played two seasons with the Carolina Panthers after being selected in the 1995 NFL expansion draft.